facebookincubator/TTPForge/pkg/blocks/README.md

 Validate(TTPExecutionContext) error
 ```

-Validate validates this BasicStep, checking for the necessary attributes
+Validate validates the BasicStep, checking for the necessary attributes and dependencies.
-and dependencies.
-It checks that the Act and inline command are valid,
-the executor is either provided or defaults to "bash", the executor is
-present in the system path, and if a CleanupStep is provided, it is
-valid.

-**Parameters:**

-execCtx: The execution context for the TTP.

-**Returns:**

-error: An error if any issue occurs during validation.

 ---